Pasta with Genovese Sauce (Pasta alla Genovese)

 3. Then immediately following, toss in the pieces of chunk meat.

-4. As they simmer, slice the onions and toss those on top, and continue until all the onions have been sliced.
-Cover with a lid and cook for 2 to 3 minutes.
+4. As they simmer, slice the onions, then toss those on top, and continue until all the onions have been sliced.
+Cover with a lid and cook for 3-5 minutes.

 5. NEXT, pour in the white wine.
 Cover again, and bring to a bubbling boil, then reduce the heat to a “low simmer.”

-2 photos of a Dutch oven pot, filled with raw onions, and other simmered after one hour. by 2sistersrecipes.com
+A Dutch oven pot, filled with raw onions, and other simmered after one hour.

-6. After one hour, lift open the cover and give it a stir to combine the mixture.
+6. After one hour, lift open the cover and stir it to combine the mixture.

 7. After the second hour, do the same thing – give it another stir.